iandanforth/thought-experiment/app/README.md

 # Thought Experiment

-This is an implementation of the thought experiment proposed and shown by Mu-ming Poo at Canonical Computation in Brains and Machines 2018.
+This is an implementation of the thought experiment proposed and shown by Dr. Mu-ming Poo at Canonical Computation in Brains and Machines 2018.
 (Main Talk - Thought Experiment Portion)

 It re-implements his video as an interactive tool and computes the synaptic